 The TSI training is unique in its focus on providing students with learned and internalized skill sets.
 The curriculum stresses the importance of listening, empathizing and using physical cues to adjust the approach to communication.
 I2s uses a seven step checklist to handle every encounter:

 The students first learn the knowledge behind the skills, then they practice these skills within a classroom dynamic to produce their own personal version of the skills before demonstrating the new skill set within a public setting.

 This began with a deep-dive into social and behavioral science using experts in the fields of verbal and non-verbal communications, marriage dynamics, child development, hostage negotiations, and emotional intelligence to identify the most important elements of a successful encounter.

 “TSI training goes beyond just informing students or motivating them to think differently, instead the product is designed to deliver demonstrable and measurable behavioral change.”

 The TSI training is taught based upon the Constructivist Learning Theory.
 In our five-day, 40 hour, advanced training where the student is placed into opportunities to make sense of the material on their own while the instructor guides them along the way.
 This process allows the students to experiment, demonstrate, evaluate, and teach back tools of effective social interactions.

-“In the academy, they teach you tactics, they teach you want you need to do on this thing or that, but they don’t teach you how to talk to people, If you have it, you have it.
+“In the academy, they teach you tactics, but they don’t teach you how to talk to people, If you have it, you have it.
 If you don’t, it takes a while for you to struggle to get to talking to people.
 That’s one of the things that helping me with this course.
 If you have a positive interaction with law enforcement, the perception right now is that one is a fluke.
 But on the second, third, fourth time, that starts a trend.
-Eventually the people we are constantly dealing with will start seeing that change.
+Eventually, the people we are constantly dealing with will start seeing that change.
 That’s the only way things are going to change, if those encounters with law enforcement are tweaked.”

 – Airway Heights Police Patrolman